 The symptoms of heartburn are not stationary, and may change overtime.
 If digestive fluids disturb the larynx, it can affect your voice, and cause you to cough.
 Recurring bouts of heartburn increase the risk of esophageal cancer; they may also cause ulcers, and leave scar tissue.1

-Essential Oils for Heartburn
+Essential Oils for Natural Heartburn Relief

 Heartburn is often treated with antacid medication, which coats the lining of the esophagus to minimize contact with stomach acid.
 In extreme cases of heartburn, your doctor may prescribe a proton pump inhibitor to reduce the production of gastric acids.